Stephen de Vere is a cameraman and independent filmmaker specialising in nature and wildlife.

 - The Life of Birds

 - Living Britain

 - Frozen Planet

 - The Hunt

-Stephen believes in the power of storytelling to explain the importance of making connections with our surroundings.
-To that end he makes personal and unique British wildlife films in the countryside where he lives, charting the lives of individual animals in some detail:
+Stephen loves the power of storytelling to explain the importance of making connections with our surroundings.
+He makes unique, understated and personal wildlife films in the countryside where he lives, charting the lives of individual animals in some detail:

 - Through the Garden Gate – A Diary of the English Countryside was published in 2010 and has raised more than £3,000 for The Wildlife Trusts.

 - Return to the River – Diary of a Wildlife Cameraman is a feature length wildlife documentary, completed December 2015.